How to use SVG Icons in your React Project

 </button>

-Styling React Icons using the IconContext
+Styling React Icons With IconContext

 import { IconContext } from "react-icons"